Wolven531/SimpleLeagueCompare/README.md

 1. Boot up the website.
 Double click (or launch via command line) `start-web-on-windows.cmd`
 1. The URL [http://localhost:3000](http://localhost:3000) should open in the system's default web browser

+### MacOS

+1. Boot up the API.
+Using terminal, execute `start-api-on-mac.sh`
+1. Boot up the website.
+Using terminal, execute `start-web-on-mac.sh`
+1. The URL [http://localhost:3000](http://localhost:3000) should open in the system's default web browser

 ## Notes

 * You will need to add the following line to your hosts file on Windows (located at `C:\Windows\System32\drivers\etc\hosts`)